 #5 Take in the Views

-Mariner’s Hill has an interesting history—it’s believed to have been a lookout or beacon mount during medieval or post-medieval times.
-During World War II an air raid shelter was built inside the hill, adding to its historical significance.
-Enjoy the beauty of nature and a touch of history all in one spot.
+Mariner’s Hill also has an interesting history.
+It’s believed to have been a lookout or beacon mount during medieval or post-medieval times.
+During World War II an air raid shelter was built inside the hill.

 #6 Feed the Ducks